MihailaDumitru/Hierarchical_Clustering/README.md

 ---
 The question is:
 ---
-Can we identify certain groups among variables and how would we go about doing it ?!
+Can we identify certain groups among variables?!
 Yes, let’s see how!

 What is Hierarchical Clustering ?!